komali2/blog/content/posts/dont-download-apps/index.md

 have.

 The other scary thing though is that that gives the power of currency valuation to companies.
-WIthout surveillance pricing, everyone pays the same for a cheeseburger.
+Without surveillance pricing, everyone pays the same for a cheeseburger.
 Rich people can buy more cheeseburgers, sure, but at least the price of cheeseburgers is pegged against a dollar, so if someone starts charging too much for cheeseburgers, you can take your dollars to a competitor.
 Once